Linear Receive Beamforming for CAPA Systems: Performance Comparison and Evaluation

 These findings reveal that MRC and ZF beamforming represent the two extremes of optimal beamforming strategies.
 At high SNR, where IUI dominates over Gaussian noise, ZF beamforming excels.
 Conversely, at low SNR, where IUI is minimal, MRC beamforming becomes the preferred method to enhance each user's signal power.
-Thus, optimal (or MMSE) beamforming resembles ZF beamforming under high IUI conditions (i.e., high SNR) and resembles MRC beamforming when interference is low (i.e., low SNR), as depicted in {\figurename} {\ref{Relationship_Beamforming}}. \begin{remark} These results are widely recognized for SPDAs.
-However, our discussion in Section \ref{Subsection: Performance Comparison Among Beamforming for CAPAs} offers unique insights into uplink beamforming performance for CAPAs, offering a novel perspective not previously discussed in the literature. \end{remark}
+Thus, optimal (or MMSE) beamforming resembles ZF beamforming under high IUI conditions (i.e., high SNR) and resembles MRC beamforming when interference is low (i.e., low SNR), as shown in {\figurename} {\ref{Relationship_Beamforming}}.